dcedraz/RailsFriends/README.md

 * git push -u origin master

 Pushes the changes in your local repository up to the remote repository you specified as the origin

+## Notes
+Path to master branch:
+cd Desktop/Salsify/Ruby\ Learning/RailsFriends/Friends

+<%= %> - This means we can type Ruby code inside the HTML and print the result in the page (with the = sign)

+* Example to create a new DB table:

+Command to create the migrate

+#rails g scaffold friends first_name:string last_name:string email:string phone:string twitter:string
+Command to create the schema:

+#db:migrate

+Rembember this will create a new css file that might conflict with an existing one (like bootstrap), just check it under the folder app/assets/stylesheets